ErpNetDocs/winclient/step-by-step/receiving-order.md

 -	<b>Store</b> - this is the store in which the goods will be credited.

-If the field is left blank, a store can be found for each item in the **Receiving Order Lines** panel.
+If the field is left blank, a store can be found for each item in the *Receiving order lines* panel.

 ![Receiving Order](pictures/ro3.png)